 Elqui Valley is a majestic place.
-You can visit it with a tour or stay for more days to walk or meet the local people and taste the fine local wine.
+You can visit it in a tour or stay for more days to walk or meet the local people and taste the fine local wine.

 I chose the tour as a time-saving option.
 The guide was a knowledgeable and tender schoolteacher who explained everything to us as if we were his students..
 We first stopped in a shady forest near Serena where he gave us a brief summary of what we were about to see and the chance to meet one another.
 Then he took us to a papaya and chirimoya plantation.
 We learnt a lot about these plants and tasted them and bought some of the fruit sweet products.
 We walked on the big dam of the valley, Puclaro Dam, where there were locals selling their hand made products.
 Then we were brought to Capel Pisco distillery, where after a detailed guided tour in the premises we had the chance to buy some pisco drinks after having tasted...several types of them !
 Happier and more smiling we went on to Vicuña for lunch and a short walk around the city.
 I persuaded Jorge, the guide, to let me visit the museum of Gabriela Mistral, which was off schedule.
 Finally he took me there himself, where many personal things and works of the great poetess and philanthropist are exhibited as well as her Nobel Prize.
 Finally we reached Pisco Elqui and enjoyed the views.
 Going back we stopped at Monte Grande, Mistral's favourite place with a statue of her in the center and her grave located on a beautiful hill.

 for more on Gabriela Mistral and Equi Valley click Gabriela Mistral-Vicuña

 for more photos click in my Elqui Valley travelogue more info in Elqui Valley in my Chile page.

 The construction of this dam started in 1997 and now it's a "must see" for the people who goes to the Elqui Valley.